 Staff are encouraged to eat healthily themselves.
-Some staff members choose to have a school dinner from time to time.
-Some choose to eat with the children. • Staff have discussions about healthy eating and food policy.
+Staff have discussions about healthy eating and food policy.
 This ensures that everyone is part of the process and that opinions of staff, pupils and parents are valued.
 During parents evening/staff training events, staff are regularly offered healthy food options, including fruit and juice.
 Staff involved in food preparation for breakfast and extended school have a food hygiene certificate.